 Commercial HVAC units are designed to cool buildings far larger than the typical home, which requires a radically different approach than residential HVAC units as well as higher costs of AC maintenance.

-Given that commercial HVAC are used to cool far larger spaces, units tend to be far larger than their residential counterparts.
+Given that commercial HVAC is used to cool far larger spaces, units tend to be far larger than their residential counterparts.
 Some of their components are entirely different than residential HVACs, or they might have more of them.
 They have greater variability in size as well since residential units come in standardized sizes while commercial units are often custom-built for their building.
-In addition, instead of just one thermostat, commercial units may have many spread throughout the building.
+In addition, instead of just one thermostat, commercial units may have many units spread throughout the building.

 Residential HVAC units tend to be positioned on ground-level outside the home while commercial units are usually located on the roof.
 With commercial units, their position on the roof allows technicians to work on them without disturbing the normal operations of a business.
 The roof also provides security to the HVAC unit, protecting it from vandalism or theft.
 In addition, given their size, the roof is usually the only place where an HVAC system could be stored economically.